wong2/awesome-mcp-servers/README.md

 - **[Perplexity](https://github.com/ppl-ai/modelcontextprotocol)** - An MCP server that connects to Perplexity's Sonar API, enabling real-time web-wide research in conversational AI.
 - **[Powerdrill](https://github.com/powerdrillai/powerdrill-mcp)** - An MCP server that provides tools to interact with Powerdrill datasets, enabling smart AI data analysis and insights.
 - **[Qdrant](https://github.com/qdrant/mcp-server-qdrant/)** - Implement semantic memory layer on top of the Qdrant vector search engine
+- **[RAD Security](https://github.com/rad-security/mcp-server)** - Interact with the RAD Security platform which provides AI-powered security insights for Kubernetes and cloud environments.
 - **[Ramp](https://github.com/ramp-public/ramp-mcp)** - Interact with [Ramp](https://ramp.com)'s Developer API to run analysis on your spend and gain insights leveraging LLMs
 - **[Raygun](https://github.com/MindscapeHQ/mcp-server-raygun)** - Interact with your crash reporting and real using monitoring data on your Raygun account
 - **[Rember](https://github.com/rember/rember-mcp)** - Create spaced repetition flashcards in [Rember](https://rember.com) to remember anything you learn in your chats